European Poker Tour - Season 11

-The richest poker tour in the world is back for an incredible tenth season.
-It’s the live tournament series that stages big-money poker events in some of Europe’s most exclusive and exciting destinations.
-You can win your seat by playing in online qualifier tournaments for just a few euros - which you could turn into hundreds of thousands if you run deep in a Main Event!
+The richest poker tour in the world is back for a landmark eleventh season!
+Join us at big-money poker events in some of Europe’s most exclusive and exciting destinations.
+To take part, buy-in directly or win your seat in online qualifier tournaments for just a few euros, and see if you can challenge for life-changing prizes in an EPT Main Event!

-Season 10 has eight stops and each one is a true festival of poker, with more tournaments at more varied buy-in levels.
-The locations are the continent’s finest poker destinations and each festival will be unmissable.
-Make sure you are part of EPT 10!
+Each Season 11 stop is a true festival of poker, with dozens of tournaments, varied buy-in levels, and unforgettable atmospheres.
+The EPT seeks out the continent’s finest poker destinations, and beyond, so make sure you are part of EPT 11!

-The full Season 10 schedule is below.
+The latest Season 11 schedule is below.
 Please note, the schedule is subject to change at any time at the organizer’s discretion.

 For more information including tournament schedules, venue, travel and accommodation details, check out the official EPT website.